datacentricdesign/iob22/assignments/02-vending-machine/step5.md

 Note the conversion of the number into a string: we can only store a piece of text.

-In your _Replit_ project, you can add this algorithm at the end of your code and translate each line into Python syntax.
+In your _Replit_ project, you can add this algorithm at the end of the code and translate each line into Python syntax.

 Execute the code to check that it behaves the way you expect.